graphcommerce-org/graphcommerce/docs/content/getting-started/readme.md

 Pages run queries in the getStaticProps function and pass the response as props.
 Pages have a single page query, that combines multiple query fragments from components.
-These accumelating page queries are located in the /components/GraphQL directory.
+These accumulating page queries are located in the /components/GraphQL directory.

 With the use of fragments and GraphQL Mesh, GraphCommerce retrieves all data